 The firm’s Bankruptcy, Insolvency & Restructuring Group has many years of experience in representing a broad range of parties-in-interest confronted with distressed real estate situations both inside and outside of formal bankruptcy proceedings.
 Cozen O’Connor’s bankruptcy attorneys provide representation involving distressed real estate in jurisdictions across the country; however, with numerous members of the bankruptcy team admitted to practice in Delaware and New York, we are uniquely well-suited to efficiently handle matters in the two primary bankruptcy courts for distressed real estate matters — the District of Delaware and the Southern District of New York.

 The bankruptcy team regularly represents debtors/borrowers, creditors, creditors’ committees, and trustees in insolvency matters involving distressed real estate, including in the hospitality, health care, commercial, and residential segments of the real estate market.
 These representations include negotiating and documenting loan workouts for owners/developers and acquisition agreements for third-party purchasers of distressed properties pursuant to section 363 sales and/or Chapter 11 plans of reorganization.
-In connection with formal bankruptcy proceedings, our representative matters also include automatic stay proceedings; lease assumption/rejection disputes; assertion of claims for payment of rent (administrative, pre-petition, and lease rejection damages); and negotiation of settlement agreements resolving disputed issues between landlords and debtor-tenants.
+In connection with formal bankruptcy proceedings, our representative matters also include automatic stay proceedings; lease assumption/rejection disputes; assertion of claims for payment of rent (administrative, pre-petition, and lease rejection damages); negotiation of settlement agreements resolving disputed issues between landlords and debtor-tenants; and representation of a national hotel franchisor in franchise agreement disputes arising out of Section 365.

 In connection with the COVID-19 pandemic, the bankruptcy team has increasingly been involved in prophylactically advising clients on exactly how the potential future bankruptcy of property owners, landlords and tenants (prime and sub), guarantors, franchisor/franchisees, and other parties-in-interest would affect complex real estate financings, and how to structure or restructure contemplated financings to address bankruptcy related risks to enable our clients to best protect their interests.